 - The Basin Plan chlorine residual effluent limit is 0.0 mg/L. Chlorine residual is the most frequent parameter for violations for Region 2 POTWs.
 Because there are 24 hourly reporting events each day, the "opportunities" for violations are enormous.
-However, the actual violation rates are infinitesimal (~0.001%). - Agencies are overdosing their effluent with the dechlorination agent, sodium bisulfite, to prevent chlorine violations, a practice which costs more than \$1 million regionally each year.
+However, the actual violation rates are infinitesimal (~0.001%). - Agencies are overdosing their effluent with the dechlorination agent, sodium bisulfite, to prevent chlorine violations, a practice which costs more than \$1 million regionally each year. - The Regional Water Board worked with BACWA to develop a Basin Plan Amendment modifying the effluent limit for chlorine residual.

-- The Regional Water Board worked with BACWA to develop a Basin Plan Amendment (BPA) modifying the effluent limit for chlorine residual. - The BPA includes: - A 0.013 mg/L Water Quality Objective in marine and estuarine waters, which will be applied as a WQBEL in permits and calculated incorporating dilution.
-The WQBEL will be applied as a one-hour average. - A Minimum Level (ML), or Reporting Limit of 0.05 mg/L for online continuous monitoring system. - The BPA was adopted by the Regional Water Board in November 2020, approved by the State Water Board and Office of Administrative Law in 2021, and is now awaiting final review by EPA. - In October 2021, the Regional Water Board adopted a blanket permit amendment (Order R2-2021-0019) implementing the Basin Plan Amendment within each individual NPDES permit.
-The order will become effective shortly after the Basin Plan Amendment is approved by the EPA.
-The likely effective date is March 1, 2022.
+- The Basin Plan Amendment includes: - A 0.013 mg/L Water Quality Objective in marine and estuarine waters, which will be applied as a WQBEL in permits and calculated incorporating dilution.
+The WQBEL will be applied as a one-hour average. - A Minimum Level (ML), or Reporting Limit of 0.05 mg/L for online continuous monitoring system. - The Basin Plan Amendment was adopted by the Regional Water Board in November 2020, approved by the State Water Board and Office of Administrative Law in 2021, and is now awaiting final review by EPA. - Sections of the Basin Plan Amendment related to removal of Oil & Grease effluent limits are now in effect.
+This change is being implemented in reissued NPDES permits. - In October 2021, the Regional Water Board adopted a blanket permit amendment (Order R2-2021-0019) implementing the Basin Plan Amendment within each individual NPDES permit.
+The order will become effective once the Basin Plan Amendment is approved by the EPA, but the schedule for this approval is currently undetermined.